 The Viking name did not even exist yet.
 It was not until 1965 that the Viking name first appeared.
 The teens now had a good football team and needed a name.
 The Ashland Vikings name was voted in over the Ashland Pirates for the name of their football team.
 The boys who were also now into girls and partying opened their first club house in a basement at 921 N. Ashland, just off the corner of Ashland and Walton St.

 By 1967, the Ashland Viking football team were getting noticed by the surrounding street gangs.
+Latin Kings would patrol down Ashland Avenue toward Walton Street and see the group of kids hanging out and start trouble with them.
+The Latin Kings were mainly out on patrol looking for Playboys to fight with but would either catch the football team before of after they fought the Playboys and cause trouble with them too.
+On other days Playboys would patrol down Ashland looking for trouble with Latin Kings and along the way they would see the football team and go after them since they were a group of Puerto Rican kids.
+Then on some days it was even worse when Playboys and Latin Kings clashed and they each patrolled down Ashland and each of them chased down the Vikings football team.
+In the beginning the football team had to run from these gangs because they didn’t have the resources Playboys and Latin Kings had.
 The Latin Kings began to take aggressive measures to recruit these teens into their gang, but as the boys resisted and refused to join, the L.K.’s began to cause more and more trouble with the team until the team’s leader called Puncher decided it was enough and converted the Ashland Viking football team into the Ashland Viking street gang.
-Their territory would be from Walton to Fry st. and from Ashland to Greenview St. in the Noble Square neighborhood.
+The Latin Kings and Playboys would become the Viking’s first arch enemies.
+Viking territory would be from Walton to Fry st. and from Ashland to Greenview St. in the Noble Square neighborhood.
 As a new gang the Vikings fought in low profile tactics which often gave them the advantage as they battled the Senior Latin Kings and the P.V.P.’s (Pulaski Venture Playboys) out of the East Village neighborhood.
 Among the arsenal the Vikings would use were molotov cocktails and homemade shotguns.

 As the Viking’s reputation grew so did their territory and Puncher was now being called the Fist of the North.
 This section out of Ashland and Walton would eventually be known as “The Fist,” and be the first of 8 sections that would develop over time to eventually create the “8 Point Rajah Star.”